Allodi-Lab/KHynes_3Dpipeline/README.md

 * tifffile
 * Cellpose

-Additional dependencies may be required by individual scripts.
+Individual scripts may require additional packages.

 ---

-# Project Directory
+# Project Structure

-The original pipeline was developed using the following Windows directory:
+The project was originally developed using:

 ```text
 D:\Conn_3dpipeline
 ```

-The main project structure is:
+The GitHub repository is organised as follows:

 ```text
 KHynes_3Dpipeline/